ferid333/SecureFiles/README.md

 ---

 ## **Desktop Version**
-For the desktop version of SecureFiles, you can refer to the dedicated [desktop version instructions here](Desktop_README.md).
+For the desktop version of SecureFiles, you can refer to the dedicated [desktop version](https://github.com/ferid333/SecureFiles/tree/main/dekstop).
 This version uses Python and the `tkinter` library to provide the same encryption and decryption functionality but in a desktop environment.

 ---